Notable People of Collingwood: an introduction and guide

 We have early settlers such as Georgiana McCrae and James Campbell; industrialists ranging from John Dight of flour mill fame to James Hayman who tanned leather hides; Emily Childers who kept a diary of life in Abbotsford in the 1850s; Grace Vale, one of Victoria’s first female doctors, William Pitt and Leonard Terry, two renowned Victorian architects; opera singer Frederick Collier; and many more.

-There is a separate list of all proposed names, with the basics of activity and dates, so you can see our plans for future additions.
+Here is a list of all proposed names, both completed, in progress, and planned, so you can see our plans for future additions.
 If you have any comments or additions please write to us at the Contact Us page.
 We would love more photos, so donations of these with permission to publish would be very welcome.

 How to use the database